ismailakinkunmi/Capstone1/README.md

 ## Acknowledgments

-- thanks to microverse for the opportunity
+Hat tip 👒 to microverse for the opportunity, my coding partners and code reviewer for their contribution.

 ## 📝 License